Chopper (rap)

-Chopper is a hip hop music subgenre that originated in the Midwestern United States and features fast-paced rhyming or rapping.
+Chopper rap, also simply known as chopper, is a subgenre of Midwestern hip-hop music that originated in the Midwestern United States and East Coast United States and features fast-paced rhyming or rapping.
 Those that rap in the style are known as choppers, and rapping in the style is sometimes referred to as chopping.
-The style is one of the major forms of Midwest hip hop, though by the early 2000s, it had spread to other parts of the United States including California and New York City, and it has spread around the world since.
+The style is one of the major forms of Midwest hip hop.
+However, by the early 2000s, it had spread to other parts of the United States including California and New York City; its popularity has since spread around the world.

-Chopper style places an emphasis on speed of pronunciation, and as such is commonly attributed to some of the fastest professional rappers, such as Bone Thugs-N-Harmony, Mac Lethal, Twista, Big L, Tech N9ne, Twisted Insane, Busta Rhymes, Rebel XD, Krizz Kaliko and Jaz-O. Vocalist Oli Peters of the tech-death band Archspire is also heavily influenced by this style.
+Chopper style places an emphasis on speed of pronunciation, and as such is commonly attributed to some of the fastest professional rappers, such as Bone Thugs-n-Harmony, Mac Lethal, Twista, Big L, Tech N9ne, Twisted Insane, Busta Rhymes, Rebel XD, Krizz Kaliko, George Watsky, Jaz-O, Crucified830 and Eminem.
+Vocalist Oli Peters of the tech-death band Archspire is also heavily influenced by this style.

 Etymology

 The word "chopper" was first used in street and hip hop slang to refer to an automatic firearm.
 The word has also been used as an informal word for helicopter.
-The linkage to automatic firearms and helicopters are the rapid “tat-tat-tat” sound they make.
+The linkage to automatic firearms and helicopters are the rapid "tat-tat-tat" sound they make.
 This may have an analogous relation to fast-paced rap.
 One of the first rappers who popularized this style of rap, Twista, in a song with Tech N9ne entitled "Worldwide Choppers" implied this in his lyrics, "I'm finna be usin' it as energy, watch how radiant I'ma be / Like a helicopter when the words fly" was used to loosely describe the style of fast-paced rap, but the usage of the term was made more widespread when rap artist Tech N9ne released a series of posse cuts with other chopper-style rap artists from around the world in 2007, 2009, 2011 and 2015 including "Midwest Choppers" and "Midwest Choppers 2", "Worldwide Choppers" and "Speedom (Worldwide Choppers 2)".
 The trend of naming songs in this fashion spread, with examples such as DCVDNS & Tamas's track "German Choppers" and the Undaground Choppers series produced by DJ Lil Sprite, which currently includes ten installments.

 The word "chopper" can simply be used for any rapper that uses a fast-paced style in their lyrics.
 The word is also used as a verb, as in "chopping" or "to chop", in describing the action of rapping at high speeds.